GStreamer/gstreamer/markdown/additional/design/overview.md

 be performed with `gst_element_set_state()`.

 An element always goes through all the intermediate state changes.
-This means that when en element is in the `READY` state and is put to `PLAYING`, it will first go through the intermediate `PAUSED` state.
+This means that when an element is in the `READY` state and is put to `PLAYING`, it will first go through the intermediate `PAUSED` state.

 An element state change to `PAUSED` will activate the pads of the element.